-For information on how to become certified or how to source products from certified farms or forestry operations, see our business website.
+For information on how to become certified or how to source products from certified farms or forestry operations, visit our business website.

-In order to become certified, farms must meet criteria set by the Sustainable Agriculture Network (SAN), a coalition of leading conservation groups that work to promote sustainability agriculture.
-The SAN standard encompasses all three pillars of sustainability—social, economic, and environmental.
-Rainforest Alliance Certified™ farms are audited regularly to verify that farmers are complying with the SAN standard’s comprehensive guidelines, which require continual improvement on the journey to sustainable agriculture.
-The SAN standard is built on these important principles of sustainable farming:
+In order to become certified, farms must meet criteria of the Rainforest Alliance Sustainable Agriculture Standard.
+The Standard encompasses all three pillars of sustainability—social, economic, and environmental.
+Rainforest Alliance Certified™ farms are audited regularly to verify that farmers are complying with the Standard’s comprehensive requirements, which require continual improvement on the journey to sustainable agriculture.
+The Standard is built on these important principles of sustainable farming:

 - Biodiversity conservation

 - Effective planning and farm management systems

 For more information on the Sustainable Agriculture Standard and how Rainforest Alliance certification benefits communities, forests, and wildlife, read the SAN/Rainforest Alliance Impacts Report.
 Visit our business website for more information about what it means to be a Rainforest Alliance Certified farm.

 The Rainforest Alliance is one of the founding members of the Forest Stewardship Council® (FSC®), the largest sustainable forestry standard setter in the world.
 Products that bear the FSC mark and the Rainforest Alliance Certified seal are sourced from forests that: